Unit26Y21/DesignAnarchy/README.md

 ![Consolidated Map_021422](https://github.com/Unit26Y21/DesignAnarchy/blob/93c404843fe21a2876ca915631f36013f9c1bc15/Consolidated%20Map_021422.png)

-## Considered but not Recommended:
+## Considered But Not Recommended:
 #### The following sites were also considered in this analysis.
 Baruch Houses was a top contender in this analysis, and has a very similar site and demographic make up.
-However, Baruch Houses is a much larger site, with complex surroundings -- i.e. the FDR and East River.
-Dyckman is a similar site but on a smaller scale, that we suspect will provide the opportunity to more aggressive interventions.
-By proving out our interventions on a smaller scale site (dealing with Harlem River Drive and the Harlem River, opposed to the FDR Drive and the East River), it will be a proof of concept project that other NYCHA sites can adapt.
+However, Baruch Houses is a much larger site, with complex surroundings (i.e. the FDR and East River), and it has already had multiple resilency based interventions both by public and private focuses.
+Dyckman is a similar site but on a smaller scale, that we suspect will provide the opportunity to have more aggressive interventions that we recommend and are different from what has been done at Baruch.
+By proving out our interventions on a smaller scale site (dealing with Harlem River Drive and the Harlem River, opposed to the FDR Drive and the East River), it will also be a proof of concept project that other NYCHA sites can adapt.

 ![considered but not recommended](https://github.com/Unit26Y21/DesignAnarchy/blob/93c404843fe21a2876ca915631f36013f9c1bc15/considered%20but%20not%20recommended.png)